Is Serbian spruce toxic to cats?

 Serbian spruce (Picea omorika) is non-toxic to cats and is safe to keep as an indoor Christmas tree or garden ornamental, with care.

 What is Serbian spruce?

-Serbian spruce is a medium-sized distinctive species native to the limestone mountains of eastern Bosnia and Herzegovina.
+Serbian spruce is a medium-sized distinctive species native to the limestone mountains of Southeastern Europe.
 This graceful species has thin arching branches and a slender trunk with 1-2 cm flat needles that are dark blue-green above and blue-white below.
 When crushed, the needles emit a citrusy odour.

 The Serbian spruce was named after Serbian botanist Josif Pančić, omorica is the Serbian word for tree.

 Serbian spruce grows in full sun to partial shade and prefers acidic, loamy, moist, rich, sandy, well-drained and clay soils.

 Despite their non-toxic status, all Christmas trees can still pose a risk to cats and dogs in the home.

 - The Serbian spruce generally holds its needles better than other trees but ingestion of large volumes is still a risk, especially later in the season.
 Ingestion of spruce needles can potentially lead to a gastrointestinal obstruction.
 If you do have a cat who is interested in eating the plant, consider moving it to another location the cat cannot access.